wegotpop/principles-and-practices/practices/code-reviews.md

 title: Code review
 ---

 All code should get a review by at least one other developer before being merged.
+The reviewer must not have been involved in the code creation process (e.g. part of a paired-programming effort).

 ## Performing a code review